+Cellars

+Repair catego bry N/A

+Notes Not applicable.

+Electrici ty

+Repair catego ory 2

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

+There are a number of older style power points, both single and double power points, within the property.
+There are only a limited number of power points within the bedroom accommodation.
+Some upgrading works should be anticipated.

+We are advised that the fuse box was replaced or tested circa 2022.

-Gas
+0 Gas

-Repair category 1
+Repair catego ory 1

 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-Water, plumbing and bathroom fittings
+Water, olumbing and bathroom fittings

 Repair category 1

 Notes The sanitary fittings appeared in fair order consistent with age.

-The grouting around the shower tray and to some of the tiles was noted to be deteriorating and will require to be improved.
-There is a risk that if the grouting is allowed to continue to deteriorate, this may lead to water penetration into the wall surfaces behind and to the flooring below.

 Heating and hot water

 Repair category 1

 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.

-Drainag je

-Repair category 1

-Notes The property is thought to be connected to a main sewer.
+Drainag e Repair category 1 Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.